Board of Directors

 President: Toya Fick

-Toya’s deep understanding of equity and thirst for social justice is rooted in her lived experiences.
-She overcame tremendous obstacles growing up in a small town in Louisiana to become the first member of her extended family to graduate from college.
-After graduating from the University of Chicago, she went on to teach middle school and use her experience to advise former U.S. Senator Hillary Rodham Clinton on education policy.
-She then became a lobbyist and advocate for equitable outcomes in education on behalf of the Alliance for Excellence in Education (Washington, DC), the Oregon Health and Science University (Portland, Oregon), and Stand for Children (Portland, Oregon).
+After earning her BA in political science from the University of Chicago, Fick became an educator and taught middle school in Louisiana and Washington, DC.
+In 2005, Fick began to use her teaching experience to advise former Senator Hillary Rodham Clinton on education policy.
+She then became an advocate for equitable outcomes in education on behalf of the Alliance for Excellence in Education, the Oregon Health and Science University, and Stand for Children.

 Immediate Past President and Fellows Committee Chair: Jan Robertson